XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 }
 ```

-After doing that, you generate the signed binary format for the transaction.
+The Ripple Consensus Ledger only relays and executes a transaction if the transaction object has been authorized by the sending address (in the `Account`) field.
 For transactions authorized by only a single signature, you have two options:

 1. Convert it to a binary blob and sign it offline.
 This is preferable, since it means that the account secret used for signing the transaction is never transmitted over any network connection.
     * You can use [RippleAPI](reference-rippleapi.html#sign) to perform offline signing.